Welcome to SUPRA

 - recreational leave, suspension and time off.

-- The minimum wage for all workers over 21 in Australia, including international students, is $19.84 (before tax).
+- The minimum wage for all workers over 21 in Australia, including international students, is $19.84 an hour (before tax).
 Casual employees are entitled to at least 15% loading on top of this.

 - You are entitled to superannuation (super), as well as pay.